Skip to content

 “Rebecca C. Mandeville’s pioneering research on Family Scapegoating Abuse (FSA) and its effects marks the establishment of a new – and critically important – area of study within the field of Family Systems.
 At last, survivors of this devastating phenomenon have a name and terms to describe what happened to them in their family and a means of moving forward in their healing and recovery process.” – Joshua Mitchell, PhD

 Family Scapegoating Abuse (FSA)™ is a term that specifically describes a unique systemic phenomenon identified by the research of Rebecca C. Mandeville, LMFT, CCTP.
-Email Rebecca to submit a permissions request.
+Email Rebecca to submit a permissions request if you plan to use this term in your own work beyond the allowed 100-word quote.

 Do You Relate to Any of the Following Experiences?